crewtimer/crewtimer-doc/video-recorder/VideoRecorder.md

 * [NDI Scan Converter](https://ndi.video/tools/ndi-scan-converter/) - Play a youtube video of a regatta, capture the video with NDI Scan Converter as an NDI stream and record it with CrewTimer Recorder to test it out.
 * [NDI Test Patterns](https://ndi.video/tools/ndi-test-patterns/) - No camera yet?
 Generate your own video stream with test patterns.

+## Internet Connection Sharing

+In liu of a LTE Router or wired internet connection is it possible to leverage an internet connection from a laptop.

+Both Mac and PC based laptops come with a feature called "Internet Connection Sharing" which allows the laptop internet connection to be shared with a local wired network connected to the camera.

+To enable internet connection sharing (ICS) on a Windows computer, you can do the following:

+1. Open the Power User menu by pressing Windows key + X
+2. Select Network Connections, then Click Change adapter options
+3. Right-click the network adapter you want to use (WiFi),Click Properties, Click Sharing
+4. Check the Allow other network users to connect through this computer's Internet connection checkbox, Click OK

+To enable internet connection sharing on a Mac:

+1. Go to the Apple menu, select "System Settings", then navigate to "General" in the sidebar
+2. Click "Sharing"; from there, check the "Internet Sharing" box
+3. Choose the WiFi internet connection you want to share from the "Share your connection from" menu

 ## Setting network priority

 **Note: This option is only used when you have a local NTP server (e.g. Raspberry Pi) on the wired network without Internet connection.**